 Capsule ContentHypromelloseHypromellose acetate succinateSucroseSugar spheresTalcTitanium dioxide (E171)Triethyl citrate

-Capsule Shell30 mg: Gelatin, sodium lauryl sulphate, titanium dioxide (E171), indigo carmine (E132), edible green ink.
-Edible green ink contains: black iron oxide - synthetic (E172), yellow iron oxide - synthetic (E172), propylene glycol, shellac.60 mg: Gelatin, sodium lauryl sulphate, titanium dioxide (E171), indigo carmine (E132), yellow iron oxide (E172), edible white ink.
+Capsule Shell30 mg: Gelatin, sodium lauryl sulfate, titanium dioxide (E171), indigo carmine (E132), edible green ink.
+Edible green ink contains: black iron oxide - synthetic (E172), yellow iron oxide - synthetic (E172), propylene glycol, shellac.60 mg: Gelatin, sodium lauryl sulfate, titanium dioxide (E171), indigo carmine (E132), yellow iron oxide (E172), edible white ink.
 Edible white ink contains: titanium dioxide (E171), propylene glycol, shellac, povidone.

 |Date of first authorisation:||17 December 2004|